 - The Hitchhiker's Guide to the Galaxy

 - The planet Krikkit in Life, the Universe and Everything was surrounded by a thick fog such that they never saw outside their world.
 This was done by the remnants of the supercomputer Hactar, making the Krikkiters into an Omnicidal Maniac race once they saw the universe.
-He did this so they would use the universe-destroying bomb he had invented, thus fulfilling a duty he welched on long ago and geting rid of his long-standing guilt.
+He did this so they would use the universe-destroying bomb he had invented, thus fulfilling a duty he welshed on long ago and getting rid of his long-standing guilt.

 - In So Long, and Thanks for All the Fish, Wonko the Sane builds an inside-out house he calls "the Asylum" to fence in the rest of the world (he, naturally, lives "outside the Asylum", which is inside the house).
 He'd decided the entire world had gone insane when he came upon a pack of toothpicks with instructions.